 ÁKK raises offer at three-month T-bill auction

-The Government Debt Management Agency (ÁKK) raised its offer on strong demand at an auction of discount three-month T-bills today, Hungarian news agency MTI reported.
+The Government Debt Management Agency (ÁKK) raised its offer on strong demand at an auction of discount three-month T-bills, Hungarian news agency MTI reported today.

-ÁKK sold HUF 45 bln of the bills expiring on November 5, raising its original offer by HUF 5 bln after primary dealers submitted bids for HUF 186.2 bln.
+ÁKK sold HUF 50 bln of the bills, raising its original offer by HUF 10 bln after primary dealers bid for HUF 95.4 bln of the papers.

-Average yield fell to 1.69%, a new all-time low.
-It was 12bp under Tuesday's secondary market benchmark, calculated on a bill series expiring two weeks later, and was 10bp lower than the yield at the previous auction of the bills one week earlier.
-Yields ranged between 1.63% and 1.72%.
+Average yield was 1.47%, 18bp under the secondary market benchmark and 14bp lower than the yield at the previous auction of the bills one week earlier.
+Yields ranged between 1.45% and 1.50%.

 SUPPORT THE BUDAPEST BUSINESS JOURNAL

 Producing journalism that is worthy of the name is a costly business.
 For 27 years, the publishers, editors and reporters of the Budapest Business Journal have striven to bring you business news that works, information that you can trust, that is factual, accurate and presented without fear or favor.